 The GNSO Chair shall be elected by a 60 percent vote of each house.

 Each house will be allowed to nominate one candidate for GNSO Council Chair.
 Each house is responsible for determining how to nominate its candidate.
-A candidate for GNSO Council Chair does not need to be a member of a house, but must be a member of the GNSO Council.
+A candidate for GNSO Council Chair does not need to be a member of a house, but must be a current or incoming member of the GNSO Council.
 Should a Chair be elected from outside of the houses that Chair will be a non-voting Chair.

 All ballots will include the “none of the above” option.
 In the event that a 60 percent vote of each house selects the “none of the above” option, each house will commence a new nomination period of not longer than 15 days.
 An election for the new nominees will be scheduled for no sooner than 30 days after the unsuccessful vote.